top of page

 Key Roles:

 Stream Team Field Monitors: Responsible for collecting and recording water quality data at assigned stream reaches on a monthly basis.
-Please note that this position may require walking on rocky, steep, and/or uneven terrain.

 Stream Team Lab Managers: Trained to conduct fecal coliform and turbidity tests at the Padilla Bay Research Reserve lab facility.